-.
-There are enough global opportunities for using labour surplus of the country to increase its competitiveness in the global m Global trade regimes need to be adequately addressed to use opportunities of global environment arket, and further efforts are needed to find out areas where Bangladesh has relative competitive advantage and can make massive efforts for the successful entry into the global market.
-The Plan has emphasized on trade policy reforms to reduce the bias against exports by lowering trade protection arising from quantitative restrictions, tariff rates and supplementary duties and streamlining legal and regulatory framework and simplification of procedures and laws.
+There are enough opportunities for using the country's surplus to increase its competitiveness in the global trade.
+Strong efforts will be needed to find out areas where Bangladesh has relative competitive advantage and can make a successful entry into the global market.
+This will call for trade policy reforms to reduce the bias against exports by lowering trade protection arising from quantitative restrictions, tariff rates and supplementary duties and streamlining legal and regulatory framework and simplification of procedures and laws.

 ix.
-Address to Sick units and Privatised units
+Addressing the Problems of Sick and Privatized units